Nikolaevdo/hippodrome/readme.md

 1. If null was passed to the constructor, then before throwing the exception, add an entry like this to the log:`2022-05-31 17:29:30,029 ERROR Hippodrome: Horses list is null`
 2.  b.
 If an empty list was passed to the constructor, then before throwing the exception, add an entry like this to the log:`2022-05-31 17:30:41,074 ERROR Hippodrome: Horses list is empty`
-3. At the end of the constructor, add an entry like this to the log:`2022-05-31 17:05:26,152 DEBUG Hippodrome: Создание Hippodrome, лошадей [7]`
+3. At the end of the constructor, add an entry like this to the log:`2022-05-31 17:05:26,152 DEBUG Hippodrome: Creation Hippodrome, horse [7]`

 ### 3\.
 Horse class: